-Annette Hübschle is a senior researcher with the Institute for Safety Governance and Criminology at the University of Cape Town (UCT).
+Annette Hübschle is a senior research fellow with the Global Risk Governance Programme in the Faculty of Law at the University of Cape Town (UCT).
 Annette holds a PhD in Social Sciences and Economics from the International Max Planck Research School on the Social and Political Constitution of the Economy and the University of Cologne and a Masters of Philosophy in Criminology from the University of Cape Town.
 Her research focuses on the governance of safety and security with a specific focus on illegal wildlife economies and environmental futures, as well as the interface between licit and illicit economies, and environmental and social justice.
 Before joining UCT, Annette was a doctoral researcher in the Illegal Markets research group at the Max Planck Institute for the Study of Societies in Germany.
 In the past, Annette worked as a senior researcher for the former Cape Town office of the Institute for Security Studies, a pan-African applied policy institute.
 She led and conducted research into organized crime and terrorism in Africa.
 Annette has worked as a researcher, consultant, and practitioner on a variety of organized crime, environmental security and broader African security issues.
 She also acts as a senior research advisor to the Global Initiative against Transnational Organized Crime.